cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

 - comment motor.cs
 - try to use motorCount to make it more extendable
 - go thru all files and clean up style (declraration and definition seperate)

+*Documentation*
+- need to do the VR disabled so i can know how to do the documentation!!!